-- our ability to achieve synergies and cost savings related to the Ainsworth acquisition in the amounts and within the time frames currently anticipated; - · our ability to achieve cost savings related to our cost management programs in the amounts and within the time frames currently anticipated; - our ability to generate sufficient cash flow to meet our cash deleveraging objectives; - volatility of commodity, energy, and other input costs; - risks associated with derivative and purchasing strategies we employ to manage commodity pricing and interest rate risks; - the availability of reliable transportation on acceptable terms;

-- our ability to implement and realize the full benefit of price changes, and the impact of the timing of the price changes to profits and cash flow in a particular period; - the success and cost of marketing and sales programs and strategies intended to promote growth in our businesses, including product innovation; - general competitive activity in the market, including competitors' pricing practices and promotional spending levels; - the impact of food security concerns involving either our products or our competitors' products; - the impact of accidents, extreme weather, and natural disasters; - the concentration of certain of our businesses with key customers and suppliers, including single-source suppliers of certain key raw materials and finished goods, and our ability to manage and maintain key relationships; - · the timing and amount of capital expenditures and share repurchases; - impairments in the carrying value of goodwill, other intangible assets, or other long-lived assets or changes in useful lives of other intangible assets; - · the impact of new or changes to existing governmental laws and regulations and their application, including tariffs; - the outcome of tax examinations, changes in tax laws, and other tax matters; - · foreign currency and interest rate fluctuations; and - risks related to other factors described under "Risk Factors" in other reports and statements we have filed with the Securities and Exchange Commission.
+- our ability to achieve cost savings related to our cost management programs in the amounts and within the time frames currently anticipated; - our ability to generate sufficient cash flow to continue operating under our capital deployment model, including capital expenditures, debt repayment, dividend payments, and share repurchases; - volatility of commodity, energy, and other input costs; - risks associated with derivative and purchasing strategies we employ to manage commodity pricing and interest rate risks; - the availability of reliable transportation on acceptable terms; - our ability to implement and realize the full benefit of price changes, and the impact of the timing of the price changes to profits and cash flow in a particular period; - the success and cost of marketing and sales programs and strategies intended to promote growth in our businesses, including product innovation; - · general competitive activity in the market, including competitors' pricing practices and promotional spending levels; - the impact of food security concerns involving either our products or our competitors' products; - the impact of accidents, extreme weather, natural disasters, and pandemics (such as COVID-19); - the concentration of certain of our businesses with key customers and suppliers, including single-source suppliers of certain key raw materials and finished goods, and our ability to manage and maintain key relationships; - impairments in the carrying value of goodwill, other intangible assets, or other long-lived assets or changes in useful lives of other intangible assets or other long-lived assets; - the impact of new or changes to existing governmental laws and regulations and their application, including tariffs; - the outcome of tax examinations, changes in tax laws, and other tax matters; - foreign currency exchange rate and interest rate fluctuations; and - risks related to other factors described under "Risk Factors" in other reports and statements we have filed with the Securities and Exchange Commission.

-Readers are cautioned not to unduly rely on such forward-looking statements, which speak only as of the date made, when evaluating the information presented in this Annual Report.
-We do not undertake any obligation to update or revise these forward-looking statements to reflect new events or circumstances subsequent to the filing of this Annual Report on Form 10-K.
+Readers are cautioned not to unduly rely on such forward-looking statements, which speak only as of the date made, when evaluating the information presented in this Annual Report on Form 10-K. We do not undertake any obligation to update or revise these forward-looking statements to reflect new events or circumstances subsequent to the filing of this Annual Report on Form 10-K.